sigp/lighthouse/book/src/validator-manager-move.md

 alongside validator keystores.
 For example: `~/.lighthouse/mainnet/validators/api-token.txt`.
 If you are unsure of the `api-token.txt` path, you can run `curl http://localhost:5062/lighthouse/auth` which will show the path.

 Copy the contents of that file into a new file on the **destination host** at `~/src-token.txt`.
-The API token is a random string of 33 characters, e.g., `hGut6B8uEujufDXSmZsT0thnxvdvKFBvh`.
+The API token is a random string, e.g., `hGut6B8uEujufDXSmZsT0thnxvdvKFBvh`.

 ### 4. Create an SSH Tunnel